Pugsley Addams: Depictions and characteristics

 In an early episode, "Morticia and the Psychiatrist", the rest of the family is concerned that Pugsley is engaging in behavior they consider "odd": wearing a Boy Scout uniform, playing with a puppy, etc. When sent to a psychiatrist, Pugsley tells of boyhood incidents involving hangings, machine guns, and grenades, with no clue that others might find these accounts unusual.
 However, no other episodes portray him this way, and he remains more interested in the dark and disturbing side of inventions and science.

 In most incarnations of the character, Pugsley had an unusual hobby of stealing road signs, which he used to adorn the walls and door of his bedroom.
 This may have evolved from an original Addams cartoon in which, rather than road signs, he would steal and decorate his room with cautionary signs, such as high voltage and shallow water signs, thus leading others into danger.
 He also has a pet octopus named Aristotle; in the animated 2019 film and 2020 sequel, Aristotle has a half-sibling named Socrates, who is Wednesday's pet squid.
+He also has retained his penchant for using guillotines, and owns a miniature guillotine in the 1991 film, which he uses to chop fruits.

-In the 1970s, there was an animated series about the family, in which Pugsley was voiced by an actress Jodie Foster.
+In the 1970s, in the animated series about the family, Pugsley was voiced by actress Jodie Foster.
 Foster voiced that same character in an episode of The New Scooby-Doo Movies.
 In the second animated series, Pugsley was voiced by Jeannie Elias.
 These depictions remain more faithful to the originals.

 In the 1977 TV movie, Ken Weatherwax played a grown-up Pugsley, who has become a witch-doctor.
 In the interval between the original TV series and this movie, his parents have had two more children, who look just like the original Pugsley and Wednesday, and as such are called Pugsley Jr. and Wednesday Jr., respectively.
 In all incarnations, he generally has a close relationship with his father and Uncle Fester, who wants to help him get girls in some versions.
-He is known as Pericles Addams in Spanish-speaking countries and in Brazil (Portuguese) as "Feioso", meaning "Ugly".
+He is known as Pericles Addams in latin-american Spanish-speaking countries and in Brazilian Portuguese as Feioso (meaning "Ugly").

 In the 1998 series The New Addams Family, Pugsley is played by Vancouver native Brody Smith in a very similar portrayal to the 1960s incarnation, although he is stated to be younger than Wednesday.